nishant-source/music-player/README.md

 - **HTML** – for structuring the player and layout
 - **CSS** – for styling, responsive design, and visual enhancements
-- **JavaScript (Vanilla)** – for functionality like play/pause, volume control, playlist management, and search
+- **JavaScript** – for functionality like play/pause, volume control, playlist management, and search

 ---